KianBahasadri/bahasadri.com/docs/features/movies-on-demand/BACKEND.md

 -   **NZBGeek API** for Usenet release searching
 -   **Cloudflare infrastructure** for on-demand acquisition, storage, and streaming
 -   **Job queue system** for asynchronous movie downloads and processing
+-   **Cloudflare D1** for relational metadata storage and job tracking

 Movies are fetched from Usenet on-demand and automatically deleted after viewing.

+**Storage choice**: This design uses Cloudflare D1 for metadata and job tracking (relational storage), and R2 for movie files (binary objects).
+D1 is chosen because the feature requires rich queries (filter by status, expiration checks, sorted pagination, partial updates) which are harder to implement efficiently with KV.
+KV (and the Workers Cache) can still be used as a short-term cache for hot data.

 ## Code Location